w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 {{ polkadot: <RPC network="polkadot" path="consts.bounties.bountyUpdatePeriod" defaultValue={1296000} filter="blocksToDays"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.bountyUpdatePeriod" defaultValue={1296000} filter="blocksToDays"/> :kusama }}
 days, with possible extension(s) to be requested by the curator.
-To maintain flexibility during the tasks’ curation, the curator will also be able to create child bounties for more granularity in the allocation of funds and allocation in the next iteration of the mechanism.
+To maintain flexibility during the tasks’ curation, the curator will also be able to create child bounties for more granularity in the allocation of funds and as part of a nested iteration of the bounty mechanism.

 ### Child Bounties